eddypurplehorse/ECE411_Team_Game_Person/README.md

 * Paul C
 * Sam H

-## Project is still to be determined
+## Project
+A wearable PCB to help alert people, with weak vision or those hard of hearing, of any nearby objects.